 For our Australian guests Air Canada offers direct flights from Sydney, Melbourne, and Brisbane to Vancouver (YVR) the major entry gateway to Kelowna (YLW).
-Similarly, Qantas also flies directly from Sydney-Vancouver during the busy periods of the northern winter.
-Likewise, Vancouver is a major hub for numerous North American and international destinations.
+Qantas, too, flies directly from Sydney-Vancouver during the busy periods of the northern winter.

+Vancouver is also a major hub for numerous North American and international destinations.
 Air Canada, WestJet, Alaska Airlines, and their code share partners ensure straightforward connections from the USA, UK, Australia and Asia.

 The resort’s airport shuttle service meets all flights from Kelowna.
 It usually takes just 50 minutes door to door.
 If you are flying into Kelowna, shuttles must be reserved 72 hours prior to arrival, as they do not meet all flights.
 Remember to let them know if children need a booster or car seat.

-If you are considering a road trip to take in other ski resorts and the spectacular alpine scenery; Whistler is only 6.5 hours away via Highway 99, some 297 miles (479 km), Silver Star is just 1.75 hours: 77 miles (124 km) and Sun Peaks (via Kelowna) is 3.5 hours by road, 169 miles (273 km).
-Inter-resort shuttles are available.
+If you are considering a road trip to take in other ski resorts and the spectacular alpine scenery; Whistler is only 6.5 hours away via Highway 99, some 297 miles (479 km), SilverStar is just 1.75 hours away. a mere 77 miles (124 km) and Sun Peaks (via Kelowna) is 3.5 hours by road, 169 miles (273 km).
+Our team can arrange inter-resort shuttles.

 Winter tyres or chains are mandatory from October 1 to April 30 each year.
 Winter tyres can be requested for rental cars also.
 Look for the snowflake symbol on the tyre.
 Driveaway are our preferred car rental company, purely based on positive past experiences, and offering a fleet of vehicles with winter tyres.

 The resort operates a regular loop shuttle around the resort, daily from 7:00am – 11:00pm, with a scheduled shuttle service every 30 minutes, starting from the Village Centre Mall.

 There is no taxi company in the resort, however Kelowna Cabs operate from Kelowna and will drive to Big White.

 Big White’s Snowsports School has a well-earned reputation across British Columbia, Canada as one of the best.
 The resort attracts more than its share of the highest qualified Level 4 CSIA Instructors.
 Big White’s terrain offers the perfect classroom for all levels of ability — for skiers, boarders and Nordic skiers.
-If you are a beginner, the purpose built Happy Valley Adventure Playground, is the perfect venue to conquer the first skills.
-You won’t be intimidated by the easy learning terrain, and you are certain to quickly gain confidence.
-If you are more experienced, you have an extensive timetable of specialist lessons and camps to challenge your ability.
+If you are a beginner, the purpose built Happy Valley Adventure Playground, is the ideal venue to conquer the first skills.
+Big White Ski Resort also has a broad variety of improvement lessons and programs.

-|Never Ever Days||Designed to give first timers a fun, safe, and encouraging experience with our pros who specialize in teaching adults for the very first time.|
+|Never Ever Days||Designed to give first timers a fun, safe, and encouraging experience with pros who specialize in teaching adults for the very first time.|

 |Ladies Day||Every Wednesday, is Ladies Day.
 Join other ladies of similar ability for a 2-hour morning group lesson to build confidence and improve your skills, followed by a gourmet lunch at Happy Valley at Noon with wine tasting, and prizes.
 You can choose between skiing, snowboarding, cross country skiing, and snowshoeing group lessons.|

 |First Tracks||For those keen to get the fresh power stashes or carve up the corduroy, enjoy an early morning 90 minute session with your snow-pro.
 Get the jump on everyone else and have 30 minutes of exclusive access to the Ridge Rocket Express Chair – which won’t start spinning for the public until 8:30am – so you can experience true “First Tracks” in untouched powder or perfectly-groomed corduroy.
 Plus, you and your instructor will debrief over breakfast and coffee in the Village Centre Mall before continuing on your day while most skiers and riders are still getting out of bed.|

 |Instructor Training Program||Big White Ski Resort hosts a number of Instructor Qualification or Improvement courses throughout the season.
 The CSIA Level 1 course is a skier’s first step into the world of instructing.
 These include: SnowSkool, Nothin’ But Snow and, Snow Rehab.
 With EA you get a full internship working with children in the Big White Kids’ Centre, coaching to Level 1 and beyond, and practical, hands on experience of the world of instructing.|

 |Masters Ski Weeks for the over 50’s||The Big White Masters’ Week is a five day ski improvement program designed for the over 50’s.
 Furthermore, the Masters’ Week is really for passionate skiers; of any ability; keen to improve, living life to the full; active and invigorated.
 By learning good technique from the experts, you can be adventurous, and confidently ski within your limits, without risking injury.
 Imagine this – think après ski socializing on and off snow, whilst improving your skiing skills, in a relaxed and oh so friendly atmosphere.|

 |Snowsports Training Camps||The Big White Ski & Board School offers specialized training programs in both a race and/or freestyle environments for aspiring athletes.
 Race training starts from introducing gate training, through to developing technically sound turning skills, acquiring the ability to interpret line in a race course, and incrementally adding more advanced skills that raise the competency level of the participating athletes in clear and demonstrable ways.
 The focus on developing the entire skillset of the athletes is an excellent foundation for improved participation at inter-school competitions or domestic club racing.
 The freestyle focused camps are geared to developing an interest and proficiency in the main disciplines of moguls, slope-style, ski/boarder cross and big mountain skiing.|

 The Big White Kids Centre is the ultimate playground for tots from 18 months through to teenagers.
 Your kids will be up and going on skis or snowboards in no time, and as safety is just as important as fun, the Kids Centre provides complimentary ski helmets to all children in its care.
 The Tot Town Daycare Centre caters for children aged 18 months to 5 years, ideal for kids who do not wish to ski, or ski just part of the day.